Hero Image

 Marine Ecology Director, Schoodic Institute at Acadia National Park Marine Ecology

-Dr. Hannah Webber has spent more than a decade studying coastal ecosystems in Acadia National Park, focusing on how marine communities respond to climate change and human use.
+Dr. Hannah Webber studies coastal ecosystems in Acadia National Park, focusing on how marine communities respond to climate change and human use of the land and sea.
 Her work helps guide long-term management of intertidal environments along the Maine coast.

 Access Acadia National Park Beyond the Crowds

-Venture beyond popular overlooks to secluded shorelines, remote spruce forests and active monitoring areas that reveal the park's less-visited side.
+Venture well beyond popular overlooks to secluded shorelines, hidden spruce forests and active fieldwork sites where we conduct research, revealing less-visited sides of the park

-Experience the Wild Maine Coast at Its Most Dramatic
+Experience the Scenic Beauty of the Wild Maine Coast

-Watch the sun rise over Cadillac Mountain, cruise past puffin nesting islands and explore wave-carved headlands where fog, granite and open ocean epitomize coastal Maine.
+Watch the sunrise from Cadillac Mountain, cruise past islands where puffins nest, and explore wave-battered granite headlands that epitomize coastal Maine

-Uncover the Secret Link Between Ocean and Forest
+Uncover the Secret Links Between Ocean and Forest

-Search for lobster shells, crab claws and sea urchin remains carried inland by foxes, mink and crows, revealing connections between ocean creatures and coastal forests.
+Search for lobster shells, crab claws and sea urchin remains carried inland by foxes, mink and crows, revealing connections between ocean creatures and interior forest dwellers

 World Wildlife Fund Logo Image

 Few places pack so much wildlife into such a compact landscape.
-Scan offshore waters for puffins and seabirds, look for seals along the rocky coast and explore forests traveled by river otters, mink and foxes.
+Scan offshore waters for whales, porpoises, puffins and seabirds, look for seals along the rocky coast, and explore forests traveled by river otters, mink and foxes.
 Set along a major migratory corridor, Acadia also hosts an impressive variety of songbirds, including 23 species of warblers recorded within the park.

-Stay at Schoodic Institute, Acadia National Park's primary science partner, where daily life includes field briefings, conversations with researchers and access unavailable to ordinary visitors.
+Stay at Schoodic Institute, located in a secluded, less-traveled part of Acadia National Park, where you'll feel like you have the entire shoreline to yourself.
+Here, daily life includes field briefings, conversations with researchers and access unavailable to ordinary visitors.

 3. Add Your Observations to 120 Years of Discovery